ranja-sarkar/Time_series/README.md

 autoTS: https://github.com/winedarksea/AutoTS

-Now please note this 'autoTS' is different from the one used here: https://www.kaggle.com/code/ranja7/forecasting-with-auto-ts
+Please note this 'autoTS' is different from the one used here.

 Outliers in time-series data which are deviations from 'normal' called anomalies can be point or collective (subsequent).